About Document-Based Applications in iOS

 An Application Resolves Conflicts Between Different Document Versions

 When documents are stored in iCloud, conflicts between versions of a document can occur.
 When a conflict occurs, UIKit informs the application about it.
-The application must attempt to resolve the conflict itself or invite the user to pick the version he or she prefers.
+The application must attempt to resolve the conflict itself or invite the user to pick the version they prefer.

 Relevant Chapter: Resolving Document Version Conflicts

 How to Use This Document

 Before you start writing any code for your document-based application, you should at least read the first two chapters, Designing a Document-Based Application and Document-Based Application Preflight.
 These chapters talk about design and configuration issues, and give you an overview of the tasks required for well-designed document-based applications

 Before you read Document-Based Application Programming Guide for iOS you should become familiar with the information presented in App Programming Guide for iOS.